buscaroli/react-basics-review-todos/README.md

 * React Context
 * React Hooks
-* useState, useContext
+..* useState, useContext, useEffect
 * How to use two Contexts one inside the other
+* How to use localStorage to persist data in the Browser in between sessions
-* Styled with seantic-ui-css
+* (Poorly) Styled with semantic-ui-css